orourkedd/effects-as-data/README.md

 ## Usage
 ### Action Creators
-First, create some action creators:
+First, create some action creators.
+You can find these in `demo-cli/actions`:

 ```js
 const httpGet = (url) => {
   return {